famished-tiger/Sequitur/README.md

 P1 : a b c.
 ```

 In plain English:

--The first rule (named start) always represents the whole input.
-Here, it indicates that the input
+- The first rule (named start) always represents the whole input.
+Here, it
-is three time the pattern encoded by the rule called P1.
+  indicates that the input is three time the pattern encoded by the rule
+  called `P1`.
--The second rule (named P1) represents the sequence a b c.
+- The second rule (named `P1`) represents the sequence `a b c`.

 **Can you give another example?**
 Yep.
 Assume this time that the input is *'ababcabcdabcde'*.